fearofcrime/muffinlightning.github.io/_posts/2016-1-28-Unity CSGO.markdown

 -   the source sdk
 -   memory editing

 Needless to say, I was intrigued.
-I saw this as an opportunity to *learn*.
 P said he wanted to improve on the program, and that he had a couple friends who were interested in building upon his project.
+I saw this as an opportunity to *learn*, and to collaborate with other developers across the country.
+If nothing else, I was certain that they could teach me a thing or tow.
 At that point, I was on-board.

 ### Development